-This paper presents a proposed control structure with two control loops: the speed and position loop, and the current loop.
-In this structure, the outer loop is designed using a PI controller to stability position and velocity.
-Meanwhile, the inner loop (current loop) is designed using the FCS-MPC controller to respond quickly to changes in the current under low stator inductance conditions.
-The simulation results demonstrate that the combination of the two loops significantly improves the overall system response.
+This paper presents a proposed control structure with two control loops: speed and position loop, and current loop.
+In this structure, outer loop is designed using a PI controller to stability position and velocity.
+Meanwhile, inner loop (current loop) is designed using FCS-MPC controller to respond quickly to changes in current under low stator inductance conditions.
+Simulation results demonstrate that combination of two loops significantly improves overall system response.
 In particular, it overcomes the fundamental drawback of traditional PID controllers.